SamaAlt/ZarkNews/Prep-Files/feature_list.md

 ## New account creation, log in, log out, and guest/demo login
 _ Please note: users are not 1 of your 4 features, but are required for the project.
-* Create: Admin can create editor accounts.
+* Create: Admin can sign up, log in, and log out.
+[Demo is Admin]
+* Create: Editor log in, and log out.
+* Admin/Editor can't use certain features without logging in.
 * Read: Admin and editors can view their profiles.
 * Update: Admin can update editor details.
 * Delete: Admin can delete editor accounts.
+* Logged out users are directed to the login page.

 ## Articles
 * Create: Editors can create and publish articles with text images, and video.